-Winter Fundraising Appeal 2024/25
+Winter Fundraising Appeal

-You can help provide essential items like clothing, toiletries, and personal care for patients who often arrive at the hospital with nothing.
+You are providing essential items like clothing, toiletries, and personal care for patients who often arrive at the hospital with nothing.
 Many come from challenging socio-economic backgrounds and struggle with disability, financial hardship, and housing issues.
 Some face long delays in receiving their benefits, which are often stopped during their stay in hospital, and without access to their post for months, this can cause significant stress.
 Additionally, many patients require replacement clothing due to issues like incontinence and others lack the funds for basic needs such as food, travel to their next care placement, or credit to stay connected with loved ones.
 By addressing these urgent needs, we can reduce stress, support recovery, and help our patients focus on rehabilitation and long-term independence.
 See our case study below.

-Any support you can give will help us enhance the lives of people living with HIV and those recovering from complex health conditions, including those related to homelessness.
+These funds will help us enhance the lives of people living with HIV and those recovering from complex health conditions, including those related to homelessness.

-Thank you.
+Thank you!

 Case study